Semiotics: History

+Ancient and medieval

 Hippocrates pioneered the study of medical signs.

 The study of signs has its origin in antiquity.
 Early approaches examined concrete patterns that indicate underlying conditions or future outcomes, such as medical diagnosis and divination.
-Some Mesopotamian tablets from the 3rd millennium BCE document this practice, such as the interpretation of the moon's visibility as a sign of an impending drought.
-In ancient Greek thought, Hippocrates (460–377 BCE) and later Galen of Pergamum (c.
-129–216 CE) investigated medical signs as indications of underlying diseases, establishing "semeiosis" or symptomatology as a branch of medicine.
-In philosophy, Plato (427–347 BCE) explored whether the relation between linguistic signs and their referents is natural or conventional.
-His student Aristotle (384–322 BCE) distinguished verbal from nonverbal signs.
-He argued that verbal signs represent mental states, which refer to external things, while nonverbal signs guide inference to expand knowledge.
+Some clay tablets from Mesopotamia, dating to the 3rd millennium BCE, document this practice, such as the interpretation of the moon's visibility as a sign of an impending drought.
+In ancient Greek thought, Hippocrates (c.
+460) and later Galen of Pergamum (129 – c.
+216 CE) investigated medical signs as indications of underlying diseases, establishing semeiosis or symptomatology as a branch of medicine.

+In philosophy, Plato (c.
+427) explored whether the relation between linguistic signs and their referents is natural or conventional.
+His student Aristotle (384 – 322 BCE) distinguished verbal from nonverbal signs.
+He argued that verbal signs represent mental states, which refer to external things, whereas nonverbal signs guide inference to expand knowledge.
 (Note: Aristotle also proposed a triadic model of signs, with a sign vehicle, an object as referent, and a mental concept that mediates between the two.)
 Starting in the 3rd century BCE, the Stoics defended a triadic model of signs, understanding sign vehicle and referent as material objects linked through nonmaterial meaning.
 In the same period, the Epicureans proposed a dyadic model, emphasizing a direct connection between sign vehicle and referent without meaning as a separate component to link them.
 Philodemus (c.
-110–40 BCE) provided a detailed overview of discussions about the Epicurean theory of signs, such as whether signs function as inferences from the known to the unknown.
+110) provided a detailed overview of discussions about the Epicurean theory of signs, such as debates about how signs aid inferences from the known to the unknown.

 Bhartṛhari explored how cognition depends on linguistic signs.

 In ancient India, various schools of Hinduism examined semiotic phenomena.
-Nyaya studied the relations between names, things, and knowledge, while Mīmāṃsā addressed the connection between word meaning and sentence meaning.
+In the first millennium BCE, Nyāya studied the relations between names, things, and knowledge, while Mīmāṃsā addressed the connection between word meaning and sentence meaning.
 The philosopher Bhartṛhari (4th–5th century CE) developed and compared theories of meaning, arguing that sentences are the primary bearers of meaning.
 He asserted that cognition depends on linguistic categorization, for example, that names make it possible to individuate and perceive distinct objects.

-Semiotic thought is also present in Buddhist philosophy.
-The Mahayana-sutra-alamkara-karika, a text from the 4th century CE, explored the spiritual role of semiosis, suggesting that the soteriological goal is to transform cognition in such a way that semiotic activity ceases.
-In ancient China, Mohism understood sign use as the practical skill of drawing distinctions and argued that public, intersubjective standards ground meaning.
-The School of Names explored the relation between names and things.
-They practiced a method of public disputation, for example, to decide whether two names refer to the same thing or to different things.
+Semiotic thought is present in Buddhist philosophy.
+The Mahāyāna-sūtrālamkāra-kārikā, a text from the 4th century CE, and related scriptures in the Yogachara tradition explored the spiritual role of semiosis.
+They suggested that the sign-activity in ordinary experience misconceives reality and that one can achieve a signless awareness that avoids this problem.

+In ancient China, Mohism arose in the 5th century BCE.
+It understood sign use as the practical skill of drawing distinctions and argued that the standards of correct sign use depend on shared social conventions.
+The School of Names, another tradition of Chinese philosophy, emerged in the 5th century BCE and explored the relation between names and things.
+Its followers practiced a method of public disputation, for example, to decide whether two names refer to the same thing or to different things.